16 Clever Ways to Repurpose Things You’d Normally Throw Away

-One of the extra muffin tins you never use that crowds your kitchen cabinet is perfect as an earring holder in your dresser drawer or for holding prized collections of shells, rocks and or stickers in your child’s room.
+One of the extra muffin tins that crowds your kitchen cabinet is perfect as an earring holder in your dresser drawer or for holding prized collections of shells, rocks and or stickers in your child’s room.

 To Take Care of Your Yard

 11. Wine Bottles

-Fill one of those wine bottles (which seem to be emptying at a faster rate these days) with water, wildflowers and greenery to make a deck, patio or the front steps a little more inviting.
+Fill a wine bottle with water, wildflowers and greenery to make a deck, patio or the front steps a little more inviting.

 12. Two-Liter Bottle